GIRA/PhysicalBits/middleware/server/README.md

 In ClojureScript, we are currently using [shadow-cljs](https://github.com/thheller/shadow-cljs) for development.

+There are several builds configured for different targets, you can look at the `shadow-cljs.edn` configuration file to see the current available builds.
+Some builds target the browser, others target node, others are just for testing.
+In each case, the way of running the code differs slightly.
+However, I think the best is to start by running a shadow-cljs server:

+    $ shadow-cljs server

+This command will start a process that shadow-cljs will use to speed up the startup of future commands.
+You can run the existing browser builds by opening the browser in the url http://localhost:8081.
+Also, you can connect the REPL to the server on the port 9000.

+To compile the code you must run (in a different terminal) the `shadow-cljs watch <build>` command.
+This will trigger the compilation process automatically after any changes to the code.
+For example, the following command will compile the `simulator` build:

-    $ npx shadow-cljs watch compiler
+    $ shadow-cljs watch simulator

-Wait until the build is completed.
-Then open a browser to the url shown in the console (it should be http://localhost:8080).

-Connect to the nrepl server as usual.
-Inside proto-repl evaluate the following:
+Wait until compilation finishes and then you can open the browser on the resulting build.

+To connect the REPL you use the port 9000.
+However, once you connected the REPL to the shadow-cljs server you need to select the appropiate build if you want to run code in the actual runtime:

-    $ (shadow.cljs.devtools.api/nrepl-select :compiler)
+    $ (shadow.cljs.devtools.api/nrepl-select :simulator)

 Now you should be able to evaluate code in the context of the browser.

+If the build target is node, the same steps apply but instead of opening the browser you need to run the generated code using `node`.

 ### Testing

-In order to run the tests on every change you should do the above and then, in a separate terminal:
+In order to run the tests on every change you should start the shadow-cljs server as instructed above and then, in a separate terminal:

-    $ npx shadow-cljs watch test
+    $ shadow-cljs watch compiler-test

-After the build is completed you should be able to run the tests in the browser (the url should be http://localhost:8021/).
+After the build is completed you should be able to run the tests in the browser (the url should be http://localhost:8081/).
 While the browser window is open any change in the source code should run the tests automatically.

+If the build target is node, instead of opening the browser you need to run the code using `node`.

 ### Compilation

-To build the ClojureScript version of the compiler you should execute the following:
+In order to compile for production you should execute the `shadow-cljs release <build>` command:

-    $ npx shadow-cljs release compiler
+    $ shadow-cljs release simulator

-The compiled output should be a single javascript file (`public/js/main.js`) that you can load in the browser.
+The compiled output should be a single javascript file (output folder depends on the build configuration, see `shadow-cljs.edn`) that you can load in the browser or run using node depending on the target.

 ## Dependencies